 Box Office: 479-575-4752

-Poor Relataions by Robert Flaherty Hart/V is for Violin by Brittany Taylor
+Poor Relations by Robert Flaherty Hart and V is for Violin by Brittany Taylor

 Poor Relations tells the story of two Missouri brothers -- bitter enemies since

 boyhood – as they begin to confront their hatred for one another, following the death

 of their mother.
 As family secrets unfold, will they find forgiveness?
 Robert is a 3rd

 Year MFA Playwright, hailing from Kansas City.
 Having received a staged reading at

 Hot Off the Page: New Play Festival, we now see his work, fully produced!

 V is for Violin follows a young photographer as he faces the possible disintegration